veeso/WebTermJS/README.md

   * Well-Defined Commands - They are the commands which are executed by the PHP interpreter without using shell_exec.
 They are made up of the following commands:
     * cd [path]
     * cat [path]
-    * rm [path] - Attention: It doesn't require any argument except the path. **It is always recursive, so if you set path to a directory, it will delete the entire directory and its content**.
+    * rm [path] - Attention: It doesn't require any argument except the path. **In PHP It is always recursive, so if you set path to a directory, it will delete the entire directory and its content**.
     * touch [path]
     * ln [target] [link name] - Create symbolic link,
   * General Purpose Commands - Are the commands which are executed by shell_exec (that is all the commands which are not specified in any other category).